KUKAnauten/iiwa_stack_nadelhalterung/iiwa_nadelhalterung/README.md

 1. Registration of cubic tissuedummy
   -> TCP Frame set accordingly to the corner of the registrationtool

-2. Holds the Brachytherapie needle with 17 Gauge (1,4 mm Diameter)
+2. Holds the Brachytherapy needle with 17 Gauge (1,4 mm Diameter)

 ToDo:
-  - interaktive Handle does not coincide with TCP yet(??)
   - registratioprocess: insert cube to MoveIt and Gazebo via manually registred location